Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 For a field $$K$$ and the field of rational functions $$K(X)$$, Lüroth's theorem states that any intermediate field is of the form $$K(f(X))$$ for some rational function in $$X$$.
 The goal of the thesis is to outline a proof of this theorem.
 If time and motivation permits, applications of this theorem in geometry can be discussed.

+#### Dedekind domains

+Prerequisites: _Algebra II necessary, Algebraic structures recommended_

+Dedekind domains are a certain generalisation of principal ideal domains.
+The easiest way to define them is that every non-zero proper ideal factors into a product of prime ideals.
+This makes the notion similar to that of a unique factorisation domain.
+Many other equivalent descriptions exist, one of them being the notion of a hereditary ring, such rings are important in the master course _Modules and homological algebra_.
+Typical examples of Dedekind domains are $$\mathbb{Z}[\sqrt{-5}]$$ and $$\mathbb{Q}[x,y]/(x^2+y^2-1)$$.
+The goal of the thesis is to explore this notion, proving equivalent characterisations and illustrating the notion by means of examples.

 ### Category theory and homological algebra

 #### Adjunctions and monads